 V2I (also called C2I) stands for Vehicle-to-Infrastructure.
 This describes the communication between a vehicle and the infrastructure.
-In this case, infrastructure means facilities in or nearby the streets.
-For example, they can be found in traffic lights or in the concrete.
-They gather global and local data concerning the traffic and the road conditions.
+In this case, infrastructure means facilities in or nearby the streets, for example in traffic lights or in the concrete, gathering global and local data concerning the traffic and the road conditions.
 This data can then lead to the infrastructure suggesting a certain behavior to vehicles in a defined area or even forcing it on them.

 For example, it would be possible to recommend the speed, acceleration and distance to other vehicles based on the current traffic conditions.
 This serves the purpose of optimizing pollutant emissions, fuel consumption and the pace of the traffic in general.

 The second important term is V2V (also called C2C), meaning Vehicle-to-Vehicle.
 This refers to the communication of vehicles among each other.
-Theoretically, this should work as follows.
-If two or more cars or street facilities are in range for communication, they establish an Ad-hoc network (Vehicular Ad Hoc Network VANET).
-This allows for sharing the position, speed and direction of travel of the vehicles.
+Theoretically, this should work as follows: if two or more cars or street facilities are in range for communication, they establish an Ad-hoc network (Vehicular Ad Hoc Network VANET) which allows for sharing the position, speed and direction of travel of the vehicles.
 Each vehicle can be seen as a router that can be used to send messages to even more distant vehicles.

 V2V is more difficult to implement as the structure is very decentralized.
 This means that every car has to feature the appropriate technology, not only the infrastructure of the streets.
 Furthermore, V2V is reliant on the collaboration of different car manufacturers and suppliers concerning communication technology, protocols and so on.